mintycw/primal/README.md

 ## Getting Started

-Create a .env file in the root directory:
+Create a .env file in the root directory or change .env.example to .env:

 ```enviromment
 MONGODB_URI=